ljunggren/boozang-docs/README.md

 Use this to set dynamic data used by the test, to improve test re-usability.
 You can set this data when running the test, and override if when calling the test from an upstream test case (using plug test-case).
 When doing form fills, you can also bind the form data directly into the parameter.

-Tip: Think of this as parameters/arguments to a function in conventional programming.
-This greatly promotes test re-use and good test automation practice.
+*Tip: Think of this as parameters/arguments to a function in conventional programming.
+This greatly promotes test re-use and good test automation practice.*

 **Group**

 The group function groups actions together.
 This allows you do keep your test in order, and to skip a set of actions using the exit condition Exit Group.
 By using Else-group, this can be used to implement simple conditional functionality (compare: if / else)

-Tip: Use Ctrl/CMD functions to multi-select actions.
+*Tip: Use Ctrl/CMD functions to multi-select actions.*

 **Generate test case**

 Breaks up a group of actions into a separate test and replaces the group with a reference to that test (Plug-test case).
 Allows you to quickly refactor your tests to remove duplicate action sequences.

-Use Ctrl/CMD functions to multi-select.
+*Tip: Use Ctrl/CMD functions to multi-select.*

 **Cut / Copy /Paste**

 Standard Cut functionality.
 Use Cut and Paste to move actions between tests, tests between modules, or data between tests and modules.

-Use Ctrl/CMD functions to multi-select.
+*Tip: Use Ctrl/CMD functions to multi-select.*

 **Undo / Redo**